Hanterdro/js-baker/README.md

 js-baker provide webpack configurations for building apps and libraries with some hooks for individual configurations.

-This becomes useful if you have a lot of webpack project.
-The configurations are designed in a way which should work for the most use cases.
+This is useful if you have a to manage several webpack projects.
+The webpack configurations are designed in a way which should work for the most use cases.

+## Features

+* Out of the Webpack setup
+    * SCSS/SASS support (builds always separate CSS files)
+    * Babel
+    * ES6 imports and promises
+    * File loaders for images (png, jpg ,gif, svg) and fonts (woff, woff2, eot, ttf)
+    * App mode only:
+        * i18n support
+        * Builds HTML pages (in App mode)
+* Jest Unit Tests
+* Nightmare.js for e2e tests
+* CLI

 ## Install